protickr/git-notebook/readme.md

 ## Initialization and Branching

 *git initialization at a local directory*
->go to the root of the project directory and,
+> go to the root of the project directory and,
 > `$ git init`

-if cloned from remote repository then project directory will be named as repository-name and git is already initialized in it, no need to initialize it again.
+if cloned from remote repository then,
+Project directory will be named as repository-name if cloning destination not specified
+And git is already initialized in it, no need to initialize it again.

 *add remote origin (where commits will be pushed) to a local repository*
 > `$ git remote add origin <origin_address>`